Tuesday 10 May 2016

 *** for Rough Rider, Noise In This World

 Their second LP entitled Wha'ppen?**** (1981) was as lyrically sharp and furious as their debut, albeit musically less aggressive, eschewing punk angst for more exotic musical landscapes.
 This compilation omits only the anti-nationalist "I Am Your Flag" but more than makes up for it by including the fantastic "Too Nice to Talk To" single with its funky bass and sax and sped-up dance rhythm.
 The album opened with "Doors of Your Heart", a feel-good call for love, peace and unity featuring some prime Ranking Roger toasting.
 Unlike other 2-Tone bands, The Beat were not content with being Ska revivalists: for example, "All Out to Get You", "The Limits We Set" and "Over and Over" are an edgy marriage of New Wave and World music similar to what the Talking Heads would try a few years later.
 "French Toast (Soleil Trop Chaud)" is a francophone salsa piece, "Monkey Murders" is Latin ska introduced with a Spanish guitar part, "Drowning" and "Cheated" are sinister dub reggae, "Get-A-Job" a manic ska number, "Walk Away" sounds like Elvis Costello doing reggae and "Dream Home In N.Z." reminds me of Gang Of 4's punk/funk style.
-In their sophomore album, The Beat certainly displayed a wider palette than ever.
+Here, The Beat certainly displayed a wider palette than ever.
 The only thing I miss here is a bit of "Click Click" aggressiveness.

 ***** for Too Nice To Talk To